FREE SHIPPING on orders of $85 or more

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Bussa include Bosio, Bsio, Bsia, Bso, Bosia, Boso, Bsi, Bosi, Busio, Buosio, Busi, Buosi, Bosich, Bosèlli, Bosèllo, Boselli, Bosello, Bosè, Bose, Bosetti, Bosètti, Bosini, Bosìn, Bosin, Bosinèlli, Bosinelli, Bostti, Bosotti, Bosni, Bosoni, Bosne, Bosone, Bosani, Bosèro, Bosero, Bossa, Bossi and many more.

 This web page shows only a small excerpt of our Bussa research.
-More information is included under the topic Early Bussa History in all our PDF Extended History products.
+More information is included under the topic Early Bussa History in all our PDF Extended History products and printed products wherever possible.

 Research into various historical records has revealed some of first members of the Bussa family to immigrate North America: Charles Bossa, who arrived in Philadelphia, Pennsylvania, in 1855.